 Here are nine fall service projects for the whole family.

 If you want more great ideas, check out our post 39 Ways to Serve with Your Kids.

-Make sure to subscribe to our mailing list at the bottom of this post, and we’ll send you a free tic-tac-toe board to check off the service projects as you complete them.
+Make sure to subscribe to our mailing list at the bottom of this post, and we’ll send you the password to our free printable library that has this cute tic-tac-toe board for your family to complete along with lots of other goodies!

 1. Deliver Baked Goods

 As referenced above, delivering homemade goodies is always a hit.

 The point of this isn’t to show people how great your homemade cookies and cream brownie cheesecake bars are.
 The point is to let your kids help make something delicious to just give away.